Cycling74/min-devkit/ReadMe.md

 ## Building

-0. Clone the code from Github, or download a zip and unpack it into a folder.
+0. Clone the *Min-DevKit* from Github (or download from inside of Max using the Package Manager).
+If you clone it from Github, **you should clone it into Max's Packages folder**.
+If you clone it elsewhere you will need to make an alias to it in your Packages folder.
-1. In the Terminal or Console app of your choice, change directories (cd) into the folder you created in step 0.
+1. In the Terminal or Console app of your choice, change directories (cd) into the Min-Devkit folder you cloned/installed in step 0.
 2. `mkdir build` to create a folder with your various build files
 3. `cd build` to put yourself into that folder
 4. Now you can generate the projects for your choosen build environment:

 ### Mac

-You can build on the command line using Makefiles, or you can generate an Xcode project and use the GUI to build.

-* Xcode: Run `cmake -G Xcode ..` and then run `cmake --build .` or open the Xcode project from this "build" folder and use the GUI.
+Run `cmake -G Xcode ..` and then run `cmake --build .` or open the Xcode project from this "build" folder and use the GUI.
-* Make: Run `cmake ..` and then run `cmake --build .` or `make`.
-Note that the Xcode project is preferrable because it is able substitute values for e.g. the Info.plist files in your builds.

 Note: you can add the `-j4` option where "4" is the number of cores to use.
 This can help to speed up your builds, though sometimes the error output is interleaved in such a way as to make troubleshooting more difficult.

 ### Windows

-If you are using Visual Studio, You can run `cmake --help` to get a list of the options available.
+You can run `cmake --help` to get a list of the options available.
 Assuming some version of Visual Studio 2017, the commands to generate the projects will look like this:

 * 32 bit: `cmake -G "Visual Studio 15 2017" ..`
 * 64 bit: `cmake -G "Visual Studio 15 2017 Win64" ..`